Abhishek-Fartade/-Apnacollege-demo-/README.md

 # -Apnacollege-demo-
-This is  my first Git Repos itory
+This is  my first Git Repository
+Author - Abhishek fartade